vaskort/recipe-application/NOTES.md

 ## Filtering the Recipes

 Initially I thought that it would be a good idea to change directly the state, but then I searched how to filter data in React/Redux (because to be honest haven't done it before) and saw that it might not be a good idea.
 Read about a solution here: https://stackoverflow.com/a/34011774/2394564 that I will use.
 At that answer the guy mentions "selector" function but I want it reusable so I can move it to other components as well.
-Following this example I made a selector function http://blog.rangle.io/react-and-redux-performance-with-reselect/
+Following this example I made a selector function http://blog.rangle.io/react-and-redux-performance-with-reselect/.

+So we now we can attach our selector to any mapDispatchProp we want across our componenents making it fully usable everywhere.

 My notes